 Nomination and Remuneration

 For the purpose of maintaining high transparency, the Company has formed the Nomination Committee and Remuneration Committee as internal committees of the Board of Directors.
 Please note that these two committees comprise eight members each, and the chairpersons and other members are appointed from among members of the Board of Directors.
-With respect to each of the two committees, a majority of the members and the chairperson have been appointed from among the Outside Directors.
+With respect to each of the two committees, Five of the members and the chairperson have been appointed from among the Outside Directors.
+(However, there must be at least one audit and supervisory committee member, including the chairman of the audit and supervisory committee.).

 Nomination Committee (Nomination Process)

 • The Nomination Committee deliberates on major management personnel matters and provides advice on these matters to the Board of Directors.
-Such matters include the selection of candidates for the positions of Director, Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments.
+Such matters include the selection of candidates for the positions of Director and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments.

 • With respect to the evaluation of candidates for Director and candidates for Executive Officer, evaluation items include performance evaluations (corporate performance and personal performance) and other items.

-• From the perspective of making effective discussions to strengthen corporate governance at the Nomination Committee, policy for selecting candidates for Directors and Audit & Supervisory Board Members is added to the deliberation items.
-It has been clarified that the Nomination Committee shall meet about twice a year.
+• From the perspective of making effective discussions to strengthen corporate governance at the Nomination Committee, policy for selecting candidates for Directors is added to the deliberation items.
+It has been clarified that the Nomination Committee shall meets at least once a year.

 Remuneration Committee